Fun, Food & More at First Night!

 Alpacas of Breezy Hill Ranch Alpacas are very gentle creatures and they hope you’ll stop by to wish them a happy New Year!
 Owners Lisa and David Proulx will have alpaca products to buy such as hats, gloves, mittens, scarves and socks.
 NBT Bank Parking Lot, all night.

 Jojo’s Fabulous Faces Add a bit of color and sparkle to First Night with beautiful, unique designs!
 Locally owned and operated.
 Fun for children and adults!
-This vendor charges $5-$10 per face design and accepts reservations.
-Lake Avenue School, all night.
+This vendor charges $5-$10 per face design.
+Lake Avenue School, Gym #2 all night.

 Forever Flowers sells beautifully preserved roses for you to give your loved one when the clock strikes twelve!
-City Center, all night.
+City Center (Hilton Gallery), all night.

 Reggie’s Veggies from Greenwich New York, sells donuts and macaroni & cheese to keep you going throughout the night.
 Adirondack Trust Drive through, all night.

-Ziti Dinner youth programming dinner provides a baked Ziti meal with a salad, beverage and dessert for $8 adult, $4 youth and $.50 kids.
+Ziti Dinner sponsored by the PNECC youth programming provides a baked Ziti meal with a salad, beverage and dessert for $8 adult, $4 youth and $.50 kids.
 Presbyterian-New England Church, 4pm - 8pm.

 GE Kids in Free Days Event